OfqualGovUK/case-management-system-experiment-drupal/web/themes/custom/carbon_design_system/README.md

 Each component is defined from components/{{ name }} and requires a {{ name }}.component.yml file that defines all the info for the component, a {{ name }}.twig for the markup and a js file from src/{{ name }}.js which should be the cds es raw file.

 The rest of the theme structure follows normal Drupal theme approaches, templates inside the template divided into sub folders by the base / core module it uses.

+### Forms
+Form elements are deliberately ignored from the web components approach due to various challenges with getting the correct markup passed to the form.